 Apparently every lawyer in the AOR plus a few extras have to be flown in for this.

-Origins: In June 2007 we first received these pictures of a USAF airman directing traffic while wearing little more than socks, shoes, a football helmet, and a stragetically-placed tube sock.
+Origins: In June 2007 we first received these pictures of a USAF airman directing traffic while clad in little more than socks, shoes, a football helmet, and a strategically-placed tube sock.
 (The photographs themselves are dated 13 June 2007.)
-Although we have no reason to doubt the authenticity of the photos, we've encountered difficulty attempting to verify them because Air Force officials have (for obvious reasons) proved unwilling or unable to provide details or confirmation.
-Nonetheless, we've heard from a number of people who stated they had knowledge of the circumstances behind the photographs (either directly or through close connections) and volunteered the following additional information:
+We predictably encountered difficulty attempting to verify them because Air Force officials (for obvious reasons) proved unwilling or unable to provide details and confirmation.
+Nonetheless, we've heard from a number of people who stated they had knowledge of the circumstances behind the photographs (either directly or through close connections) and volunteered the following additional information about them:

 I am in the USAF and this happened during a deployment that some people from my unit were at.

 I am an Intelligence Officer with the 34th Bomb Squadron and can verify the rumor about the Airman directing aircraft with nothing but a sock on.
 The information is correct in the story.
 He was sent home early along with two other airmen who carried his clothes and helped him out.
 Air Force leadership was irate over the ordeal and launched an investigation into it.
 I knew the crew that was flying the jet that was being guided.
 The co-pilot was a female who thought the whole thing was hilarious.
 The photo slipped out before the gag order had everyone deleting it off their computers.